AishaZaidi/DTMAL/README.md

 ## Assignment 2: Algorithm Design (Project Work) - Datalogical Thinking Course

 Hi!
 We are Group 9, and this is our complete submission for Assignment 2.
 We analyzed a dataset of books from Project Gutenberg to determine which subjects appear most frequently in the collection.
+Please do not forget to check out our website: https://aishazaidi.github.io/DTMAL/index.html

 ## Assignment Completion Overview